Joshrive/cis106/Homework/final.md

 Once we have installed the required items, we now need to configure the firewall.

-Since I will be using a separate VM in my network to log into the Minecraft server, I need to allow incoming connections from minecraft through port 25565 *(default)*
+This will allow incoming connections from minecraft through port 25565 *(default)*

 * Execute the following command to add a new firewall rule.